-Ambulance WE HAVE (as at March WE WILL (as at March 2023) PROGRESS (since March 2023) WE WILL (as at March 2023) 2023) Terms of office also ensure that all leadership positions are refreshed on a regular basis (either 3 or 5 years).
-Performance targets allow SJAI better hold post-holders accountable for performance with a new Compliance function up and running and underperformance more proactively addressed than hitherto.
+WE HAVE (as at March WE WILL (as at March 2023) PROGRESS (since March 2023) 2023) Terms of office also ensure that all leadership positions are refreshed on a regular basis (either 3 or 5 years).
+Performance targets allow SJAI better hold post- holders accountable for performance with a new Compliance function up and running and under- performance more proactively addressed than hitherto.
 Our new Regional structures overseen by Regional Managers ensure that individual Divisions cannot operate in siloes with greater supervision and accountability now in place.
 4C We will ensure our change programme encourages an open, questioning, culture.
 This commitment remains an ongoing priority as part of the change agenda we are implementing with the organisation.
+A series of Roadshows were held in February 2025 to update the volunteers on the next stages in the governance and organisational reform and members input was received from the floor at meetings and is being invited through electronic means to allow as many participate and offer views as possible.
 4D We have now removed Rule 122 from our Rules & Regulations.
-Completed ahead of a full review of our Rules and Regulations which is underway.
-4E We are fully committed to implementing robust and effective child protection systems.
-We have a standalone safeguarding team which operates outside ordinary reporting structures.
-SJAI will recruit a professional safeguarding officer to work in NHQ.
-SJAI will expand its safeguarding committee to include external members.
-SJAI will introduce a system of checks and audits of our The Board of SJAI has appointed Michael Lynch, of Michael Lynch Safeguarding, as our Independent Safeguarding Lead to complement the volunteer Safeguarding Team.
+Completed ahead of a full review of our Rules and Regulations which is underway under the stewardship of a Board sub- committee.